bespoken/bespoken-docs/end-to-end/faq.md

 ```

 Prerecorded audios that are sent as utterances should have the following formats:
-- Any of the [FFMPEG supported audio formats](https://ffmpeg.org/ffmpeg-formats.html) for regular end-to-end tests.
+- Any of the [FFMPEG supported audio formats](https://ffmpeg.org/ffmpeg-formats.html) for regular functional tests.
-- Any of the [Twilio Play supported audio formats](https://www.twilio.com/docs/voice/twiml/play#nouns) for IVR end-to-end tests.
+- Any of the [Twilio Play supported audio formats](https://www.twilio.com/docs/voice/twiml/play#nouns) for IVR functional tests.

 ## **Does Bespoken support the Amazon SMAPI Simulation API for testing?**
 Yes, we do in our latest versions, now that the Simulation API supports multi-turn testing.